>> Special Reports > The Plastics Industry in Africa

 As expected, the growing African economy is spurring growth in the continent's plastics industry.

 According to industry reports, during the past six years the use of plastics in Africa has grown by an astounding 150%, at a compound average growth rate (CAGR) of approximately 8.7 per cent.
-Imports of plastic hangersplastics into Africa have grown between 23% and 41% during this time.
+Imports of plastics into Africa have grown between 23% and 41% during this time.
 In a recent conference presentation, analysts predicted that the use of plastics in East Africa alone is expected to treble in the next five years.
 And there is potential for much more growth.
 Plastics consumption per capita in Kenya, for instance was just 10 kg in 2004 and it is expected to increase to 20 kg by 2015, which is still very low compared to many other countries in other parts of Africa.

 Although these predictions look rosy, there are challenges facing the Africa plastics industry.
 These include: